 Apple is a technology company that was founded by Steve Jobs, Ronald Wayne, and Steve Wozniak in 1977.

-They introduced the Mac computer to the market which was known to be superior, but more expensive, than Windows PCs.
+The trio introduced the Macintosh computer to the market.
+It was known to be superior but was more expensive than Windows PCs.

-The brand has innovated and introduced new products to the market including the iPod, iPhone, iPad, AirPods, and much more.
+The brand has innovated and introduced new products since, including the iPod, iPhone, iPad, AirPods, and much more.

 Apple has become one of the most successful companies in the world and was the first company to have a trillion-dollar market cap.

-There are almost 150,000 people working for Apple around the world with its headquarters being in Cupertino, California.
+There are almost 150,000 people working for Apple around the world, and its headquarters are in Cupertino, California.

 The company reported total revenues of $274.515 billion in 2020 with an operating income of $66.288 billion.

 Apple has released its own suite of office tools to compete with Microsoft Office.